rat-pac/ratpac-two/doc/users_guide/command_interface.md

 Nested macros are allowed.
 A file invoked with `/control/execute` can itself contain additional `/control/execute` commands, and each included file is processed immediately when encountered.
 If the file cannot be found, Geant4 prints an error and stops executing the current macro.

-Users can create libraries of common settings, such as standard detector geometry definitions, physics lists, or output format configurations.
+Users can create libraries of common settings, such as standard detector geometry definitions or output format configurations.
 Specific simulation scenarios can then be composed by including these base macros and then overriding or adding specific parameters as needed.
 This approach promotes reusability, consistency across different studies, and better organization of complex simulation setups, mirroring how functions or modules are used in programming to avoid code duplication and improve maintainability.